SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/02-linear-queue.md

 # Linear Queue

 ## Concept
+> We have covered and implement the queue in the introduction.

 A **linear queue**, also known as a **simple queue** is a type of `queue` data structure, where the elements are stored in a linear or sequential manner.
 The first element is called `head`, and the last element of the queue is called `tail`.